lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 assume the existence of a function that performs that step for you,\
 and call that function.\

-Finally, there is a third rule of cheating:
+Finally, there is a third rule of passing_the_buck:

 If you write straight-line code,\
 and you suddenly come across a step that you\